Eli van Engelen

 Petra Kleinherne

-Petra Kleinherne came to Australia from Germany in 1981 and since that time has lived and worked in Melbourne.
-She studied painting privately, then Visual Arts at Victoria University (2006), and holds a Bachelor of Fine Arts Painting from Monash University (2010).
+Kleinherne came to Australia from Germany in 1981 and since that time has lived and worked in Melbourne.
+At first she studied painting privately for a number of years then formally at Victoria University (2006) that was then followed by the completion of a Bachelor of Fine Arts Painting at Monash University (2010).

 John Lennox